sheMnapion/AI-QSAR/docs/README.md

 <img src="./images/2020-01-03-15-53-38.png" width="300px"/>

 Browse and Select Model:
-+ Select Target: Select the target feature of the test dataset.
++ Select Target: Select the target feature of the train dataset.
-+ Select Smiles: Select the SMILES feature of the the test dataset.
++ Select Smiles: Select the SMILES feature of the the train dataset.
 This feature is used for plotting molecule structures.
 + Train: Click to start training the VAE model with selected trainset.
 When training is finished, the trained model **totalVAEModel.pt** is saved to directory `/tmp`.
 + Browse: Click to browse and add a model file to the model list.
 + Select(or double click): Click to select the highlighted model file in the current model list.
-+ Design: Start designing and plot molecules according to the loaded VAE model.
++ Design: Start designing and plot molecules with top target value according to the loaded VAE model.